World’s first facility converting plastic waste to wax opens in Laois

 Global shift

-Trifol’s new plant, which will initially employ 16 staff, sits well with a global shift towards better collection and recycling of single use plastics.
-Roughly 9 per cent of the 350 million tonnes produced yearly is currently recycled.
+Trifol’s new plant, which will initially employ 16 staff, sits well with a global shift towards better collection and recycling of single-use plastics.
+Only about 9 per cent of the 350 million tonnes produced annually is currently recycled.

-“I am delighted that an Irish company is taking the lead in turning this environmental disaster into a commercial opportunity - and being able to create jobs and, at the same time providing a great boost for Portlaoise and the Midlands.”
+“I am delighted that an Irish company is taking the lead in turning this environmental disaster into a commercial opportunity – creating jobs and, at the same time, providing a great boost for Portlaoise and the midlands.”